DIDONEproject/musif/README.md

 which will download musif and all its necessary dependencies.

 # Jsymbolic and music21 features
 Currently, musif is able to process and integrate jsymbolic as well as basic music21 features.
 If jsymbolic features are selected, Java JRE >= 8 installed in your OS and JAVA_HOME included in the environment variables. jSymbolic will be downloaded automatically at the first run.
-You can force the download of jSymbolic and the check of Java installation by running python -m musif.extract.features.jsymbolicMusif will download Jsymbolic automatically and these features will be available during the extraction.
+You can force the download of jSymbolic and the check of Java installation by running python -m musif.extract.features.jsymbolicMusif will download JSymbolic automatically and these features will be available during the extraction.
-Important: right now these features are NOT compatible with musif's cache system, unlike the other stock features.
+Important: right now jSymbolic features are NOT compatible with musif's cache system, unlike the other stock features and music21 ones).

 (In case of problems when installing Java or getting it to work as a command, these sites might be helpful: https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/How-do-I-install-Java-on-Ubuntu